sam-atkins/readable/README.md

 }
 ```

-Keys and secrets can be added to this file.
+Keys and secrets can be added to this file as required.
+Refer to the docs for more [info](https://zeit.co/docs/getting-started/environment-variables).

+From the `/build` folder, run `now -n example-name`.
+This will deploy the production version of the app under the name 'example-name'.

 ### Demo